Note: This post was updated in February 2023.

 Google Search

 Google Search ads are perhaps the most well-known of the Ads products due to their longevity.
-It was Google’s flagship ad platform (previously known as Adwords), displaying text ads when a searcher uses keywords specified by the advertiser.
+It was Google’s flagship ad platform (previously known as AdWords), displaying text ads when a searcher uses keywords specified by the advertiser.

 Google Shopping